 Being a Video Game Tester has to be the single funnest gig in the entire universe.
-While it is true that your first step into becoming a Video Game Tester is to test some seriously flawed games at the moment they start-up.
+While it is true that your first step into becoming a pre-release game tester is to test some seriously flawed games at the moment they start-up.
 It's actually not that bad.

-You get paid to play games
+You get paid to play games.

 Lead testers (in-house) can receive as much as $80 an hour for their time, and (out of house) Leads can get around $65 an hour.
 On average, as an out of house lead, I get around the $55 an hour mark, from the comfort of my own home.

 You often get free copies of games

-These games are usually given to me quite a while ahead of release, and I get them from simply being a Video Game Tester.
+These games are usually given to me quite a while ahead of release and I get them from simply being a games tester.
 It's basically additional compensation that publishers and developers like to throw in to keep you happy and working for them.
 The best part is, these games are usually games I haven't tested, so it's exceedingly fun to play them.

-Beta testers and some Lead testers work from home
+Beta testers and some Lead testers work from home.

 This is very much the truth.
 Those who professionally Beta test for a living get to do so from the comfort of their own home, and the same is true for Lead testers.
 Sure, the pay is better if you are working in house, but I wouldn't trade that for the ability to wake up whenever I want to, put the hours in whenever I want to, and be able to take lunch, unwind, have a break WHENEVER I WANT TO.
-This leads me to my next point

 No boss breathing down your neck

-Even working in house, a Video Game Tester rarely gets someone breathing down his neck.
-Sure, if you're in house and it's crunch time, things can get a bit hectic ? especially if you're a lead.
+Even working in-house, working at putting pre-release video games through their paces rarely gets someone breathing down your neck.
+Sure, if you're in-house and it's crunch time, things can get a bit hectic – especially if you're a lead.

-In all the time of testing, there was only two times I've ever had someone breathing down my neck, and both times it was my fault.
+In all the time of testing, there was only two times I've ever had someone breathing down my neck and both times it was my fault.

 This is where people get confused.
-People who have never been a Video Game Tester before in their lives state things like "You'll have to do everything 1000 times, walk on every single part of the game, do everything with a gun and a sword, and do it 100,000 times."
+People who have never been a Video Game Tester before in their lives state things like, "You'll have to do everything 1000 times, walk on every single part of the game, do everything with a gun and a sword, and do it 100,000 times."